sjbrown/misc_work/genesis/rules.md

 ### Distributing your gig score points

+Every gig card has a chart that tells you what gig score you need to get to get ✰ (or whether you bomb).

+When the chart shows CROWD, COIN, or CLOUT points, add those to the respective boxes on your band sheet.

-(If you gain CLOUT, you might unlock new Gig cards - add them to the "unlocked" Gig deck)
+If you gain CLOUT, you might unlock new Gig cards - add them to the "unlocked" Gig deck.

 ### Distributing your individual score points

+At the end of a gig, if the members got individual scores, they can split those points into their CROWD, COMMITMENT, and COIN boxes on their character sheets.

+However, each player may only distribute points into boxes that have a (GIG) marker

 ## Downtime Phase

+ * The band's COIN can be spent on any expense, but all band members must vote affirmatively to do so.

 ## Studio Phase

+### Write a song

+### Record a song

 # Role-playing Variant